CalionVarduk/ts-utils/README.md

 - [IDisposable](https://github.com/CalionVarduk/ts-utils/blob/master/src/disposable.interface.ts#L2) - represents a disposable object.

-- [EventHandler\<TEvent, TArgs\>](https://github.com/CalionVarduk/ts-utils/blob/master/src/event.ts#L39) - represents a simple event handler, that allows for event publishing and event subscription.
-An [IEvent\<TEvent, TArgs\>](https://github.com/CalionVarduk/ts-utils/blob/master/src/event.ts#L5) interface can be used to encapsulate the handler and allow your class consumers to only subscribe to the event, removing the option to publish it as well.

 - [Flag\<T\>](https://github.com/CalionVarduk/ts-utils/blob/master/src/flag.ts#L2) - represents a simple flag or switch object, whose value can be changed.

 An example: